Online jobs for artists are tricky to find.

-There are tons of technology to support illustrators these days that you can create anything from stick people to charts and diagrams, logos, full-blown animation and a whole lot more.
+There are tons of technology to support illustrators these days, allowing you to create anything from stick people to realistic drawings, from line graphs to more complicated charts and diagrams, and a whole lot more.

-You don’t even need to have a degree in illustration (but having one can give you an edge salary-wise over your competition).
+You don’t even need to have a degree in illustration, but having one can give you an edge over your competition in terms of pay.

 4. Font Designer

 Designing fonts may seem silly, but you’d be surprised how a handful of graphic designers are still earning real money with fonts they’ve designed years ago.